-‘It’s finally home — it's where it belongs' - Albert Lea Tribune
+Men help connect family with papers honoring soldier who died in WWII - Albert Lea Tribune

-Men help connect family with papers from WWII
+Men help connect family with papers honoring soldier who died in WWII

 LAKE MILLS — The work of two men in Lake Mills, combined with the reach of social media, have helped connect military papers for a soldier killed in World War II with the soldier’s living family in the area.